marcosgatcomputer/BBB_Profibus_Slave/README.md

 ## Let's go for it!

-If you just came for the Profibus slave because you need it here and now to test your PLCs you can take the fast route, burn the image on an SD card, copy the binary and have your slave up and running in probably less than five minutes.

-But if what you want is to learn, or you need to add features or change the configuration of your slaves, then you need to be a bit more patient: you'll have to setup the environment, make some modifications on TI's Platform Development Kit (PDK), and compile it together with the Profibus stack and sample code.
+Unfortunately, binary files have a commercial license and cannot be made availble here.
+So if you want to run the Profibus Slave you'll have to setup the environment, make some modifications on TI's Platform Development Kit (PDK), and compile it together with the Profibus stack and sample code.
 If you are not familiar with TI RTOS (a minimalist real time operating system for TI's Sitara processors) but you know your way around Eclipse or a similar development environment and makefiles and the like, it should not take longer than an afternoon to setup everything.
 If you did not even understand the previous sentence, no worries, I'm planning to give quite detailed instructions, but it can take significantly longer depending on your skills.

 ## Credits and disclaimer

 As you'll see if you deep digger into the documentation, most of the credit belongs to TI.
+Their processors and tools are greatly appreciated.